All Products

 val topic = "iceberg_test"

-// Read data from the Dataflow cluster.
+// Read from the Kafka topic on the Dataflow cluster.

 val df = spark.readStream